 The South Central Ohio Job and Family Services has entered into agreements for seven operating leases for office space and operating leases for four storage units.
-The Board's fiscal year 2017 total annual operating lease payments for these agreements was \$659,216.
+The Board's fiscal year 2018 total annual operating lease payments for these agreements was \$658,232.
+These leases include an updated lease with Ross County for the office space on Western Avenue, Chillicothe, Ohio which was effective January 2018.